Who are We?

 Our studio equipment includes 2 toploading kilns, an extruder, a slab roller and 4 pottery wheels.
 We prepare our own studio glazes and decorating slips, and we glaze fire to cone 6 oxidation/

 Parking & access:

 The studio is a 10 minute walk from Salford Central train station, or 15 minutes walk from Albert Square.

-The studio is located on the first floor of a renovated Victorian mill, so unfortunately we do not currently have lift access.
+The studio is located on the first floor of a renovated Victorian mill, and unfortunately we do not currently have lift access.
 We do hope to get this in the future so that our space can be fully inclusive of people with mobility issues.
 We apologise for the inconvenience.